Jackson Pipestone Prairie and Wetlands

 Habitat: Native mixed grass prairie, Stoney Creek riparian area, wetlands

-Closest town: Broomhill & Pipestone, MB
+Closest communities: Broomhill & Pipestone, MB

 Species: Sprague’s pipit, great plains toad, Baird’s sparrow, savannah sparrow, ferruginous hawk, chestnut-collared longspur, prairie loggerhead shrike, burrowing owl, bobolink, barn swallow